 The Interscholastic Equestrian Association (IEA), in conjunction with the Intercollegiate Horse Show Association (IHSA), awards a student-rider the National Sportsmanship Award each year.
-In 2014, the award will be announced and presented at the IEA Western National Finals in June.

 The national award winner will be selected from the group of riders who earned a Sportsmanship Award at a local, regional or zone IEA show during the school year.
 These Sportsmanship Award winners will receive an IEA Sportsmanship patch (pictured), and will be invited to submit an application for the National Sportsmanship Award.

 Each award-winner applicant will present a personal resume that documents the following areas:

 - Equine-related activities and memberships: include any year-end or extraordinary awards